-Launching products remains at the top of the list for companies and their teams.
+Launching digital products remains at the top of the list for companies and their teams.
 If you’re looking to educate and support your audience—whether it’s employees or potential customers—you can generate confidence and value with only a few items.
 Really.

 If you’re spearheading a product challenge, you’ll need a list of potential digital products to distribute.
 Get to brainstorming about your audience.
 Remember, good products are only valuable if they address an actual audience need.
 Nail down the exact question you expect to answer, or the problem you aim to solve.